-- † Met guidelines for sampling participation rates only after replacement schools were included. - +† Nearly met guidelines for sampling participation rates after replacement schools were included. - ^ Did not meet sampling participation requirements for teacher survey. - National defined population covers 90% to 95% of national target population. - Country surveyed target grade in the first half of the school year - An "(r)" indicates that data are available for at least 70% but less than 85% of students.
+[†] Met guidelines for sampling participation rates only after replacement schools were included.

+++ Nearly met guidelines for sampling participation rates after replacement schools were included.

+1 National defined population covers 90% to 95% of national target population.

+2 Country surveyed target grade in the first half of the school year

+An "(r)" indicates that data are available for at least 70% but less than 85% of students.
-Within-school variance explained by Model 2 predictors

-- Additional within-school variance explained by Model 3 predictors Within-school variance not explained by model predictors - Between-school variance explained by Model 2 predictors - Additional between-school variance explained by Model 3 predictors - ☐ Between-school variance not explained by model predictors
+Additional between-school variance explained by Model 3 predictors Between-school variance not explained by model predictors